mohamed20163858/TDD/README.md

 # 📖 [Test Driven Development] <a name="about-project"></a>

-**[Test Driven Development]** is built using through following OOP styling paradigm I created classes for every given input entity like student , teacher, book, rental then i create assoction between them for example student and teacher has `many-to-many` relation ship with book so i created rental class to link these two classes together.
+**[Test Driven Development]** is built to practice Test  Driven Development using Rspec library. it is done by first write test cases before writing any classes or methods and for sure all our test cases will fail then we write our code and try to pass all these test cases.

 ## 🛠 Built With <a name="built-with"></a>